-Academic Search Complete Indexing and abstracts for more than 9,300 journals and a total of 10,900 publications including monographs, reports, conference proceedings, etc. This collection offers full text coverage of information in many areas of academic study including: archaeology, area studies, astronomy, biology, chemistry, civil engineering, electrical engineering, ethnic & multicultural studies, food science & technology, general science, geography, geology, law, mathematics, mechanical engineering, music, physics, psychology, religion & theology, women's studies, and other fields.
+Academic Search Complete This link opens in a new window Indexing and abstracts for more than 9,300 journals and a total of 10,900 publications including monographs, reports, conference proceedings, etc. This collection offers full text coverage of information in many areas of academic study including: archaeology, area studies, astronomy, biology, chemistry, civil engineering, electrical engineering, ethnic & multicultural studies, food science & technology, general science, geography, geology, law, mathematics, mechanical engineering, music, physics, psychology, religion & theology, women's studies, and other fields.

-Archival Films & Newsreels Collection - FMG This collection is a treasure trove of archival and historical films from multiple sources, including The Prelinger Archives – a collection of films relating to U.S. cultural and social history and the evolution of everyday life in America; The WPA Film Library – more than 2,800 clips and newsreels from the late 1800s onward; The United Newsreel collection – the series of newsreels produced by the U.S. Office of War Information during World War II; The Universal Newsreel collection – a series of seven- to 10-minute newsreels produced by Universal Studios that were released twice per week between 1929 and 1967; Recordings from the National Archives and Records Administration of historic speeches and events.
+Archival Films & Newsreels Collection - FMG This link opens in a new window This collection is a treasure trove of archival and historical films from multiple sources, including The Prelinger Archives – a collection of films relating to U.S. cultural and social history and the evolution of everyday life in America; The WPA Film Library – more than 2,800 clips and newsreels from the late 1800s onward; The United Newsreel collection – the series of newsreels produced by the U.S. Office of War Information during World War II; The Universal Newsreel collection – a series of seven- to 10-minute newsreels produced by Universal Studios that were released twice per week between 1929 and 1967; Recordings from the National Archives and Records Administration of historic speeches and events.

-Asian Film Online Asian Film Online is a comprehensive repository of documentaries, feature films and shorts that provides a first-hand perspective into contemporary Asian issues through the voices of Asian filmmakers and content producers.
+Asian Film Online This link opens in a new window Asian Film Online is a comprehensive repository of documentaries, feature films and shorts that provides a first-hand perspective into contemporary Asian issues through the voices of Asian filmmakers and content producers.
 These hard-to-find films are brought together for the first time in a streaming online platform.

-Dissertations and Theses Global Web access to the Dissertation Abstracts database, the single, authoritative source for information about doctoral dissertations and master's theses.
+Dissertations and Theses Global This link opens in a new window Web access to the Dissertation Abstracts database, the single, authoritative source for information about doctoral dissertations and master's theses.
 The full-text of over 100,000 dissertations published from 1997 forward, as well as, citations for dissertations published from 1980 forward with 350-word abstracts written by the author.
 Citations for master's theses from 1988 forward include 150-word abstracts.

-Filmakers Library Online Filmakers Library Online provides award-winning documentaries with relevance across the curriculum—race and gender studies, human rights, globalization and global studies, multiculturalism, international relations, criminal justice, the environment, bioethics, health, political science and current events, psychology, arts, literature, and more.
+Filmakers Library Online This link opens in a new window Filmakers Library Online provides award-winning documentaries with relevance across the curriculum—race and gender studies, human rights, globalization and global studies, multiculturalism, international relations, criminal justice, the environment, bioethics, health, political science and current events, psychology, arts, literature, and more.
 It presents points of view and historical and current experiences from diverse cultures and traditions world-wide.

 Humanities Full Text (H.W.
-Wilson) Humanities Full Text™ includes many of the most important academic journals in the humanities with the full text of articles from over 300 periodicals dating back to 1995, and high-quality indexing for almost 700 journals—of which 470 are peer-reviewed—dating as far back as 1984.
+Wilson) This link opens in a new window Humanities Full Text™ includes many of the most important academic journals in the humanities with the full text of articles from over 300 periodicals dating back to 1995, and high-quality indexing for almost 700 journals—of which 470 are peer-reviewed—dating as far back as 1984.
 The database provides coverage of feature articles, interviews, bibliographies, obituaries, and original works of fiction, drama, poetry and book reviews, as well as reviews of ballets, dance programs, motion pictures, musicals, radio and television programs, plays, operas, and more.

 Topics covered include classical studies, literary & social criticism, philosophy, religion & theology, literature, art, dance, film, folklore, music, performing arts, area studies, communications, gender studies, history, journalism, linguistics, archaeology, and much more.

-JSTOR JSTOR is a shared digital library created in 1995 to help university and college libraries to free space on their shelves, save costs, and provide greater levels of access to more content than ever before.
+JSTOR This link opens in a new window JSTOR is a shared digital library created in 1995 to help university and college libraries to free space on their shelves, save costs, and provide greater levels of access to more content than ever before.

-Literary Reference Center A comprehensive database that provides users with a broad spectrum of information on thousands of authors and their works across literary disciplines and timeframes.
+Literary Reference Center This link opens in a new window A comprehensive database that provides users with a broad spectrum of information on thousands of authors and their works across literary disciplines and timeframes.
 It has been specifically designed for public libraries, secondary schools, junior/community colleges, and undergraduate research.

-MLA Directory of Periodicals Indexes critical materials on literature, criticism, drama, languages, linguistics, and folklore.
+MLA Directory of Periodicals This link opens in a new window Indexes critical materials on literature, criticism, drama, languages, linguistics, and folklore.
 Provides access to citations from over 3,500 journals, series, books, essay collections, working papers, proceedings, dissertations, and bibliographies.
 Coverage is international.
 The MLA Directory of Periodicals contains all information available on the journals and series on the bibliography's Master List of Periodicals.

-MLA International Bibliography Indexes critical materials on literature, criticism, drama, languages, linguistics, and folklore.
+MLA International Bibliography This link opens in a new window Indexes critical materials on literature, criticism, drama, languages, linguistics, and folklore.
 Provides access to citations from over 3,500 journals, series, books, essay collections, working papers, proceedings, dissertations, and bibliographies.
 Coverage is international.
 The MLA Directory of Periodicals contains all information available on the journals and series on the bibliography's Master List of Periodicals.

-Oxford English Dictionary The accepted authority on the evolution of the English language over the last millennium.
+Oxford English Dictionary This link opens in a new window The accepted authority on the evolution of the English language over the last millennium.
 It is an unsurpassed guide to the meaning, history, and pronunciation of over half a million words, both present and past.
 It traces the usage of words through 2.5 million quotations from a wide range of international English language sources, from classic literature and specialist periodicals to film scripts and cookery books.

-ProQuest Central Serves as the central resource for researchers at all levels.
+ProQuest Central This link opens in a new window Serves as the central resource for researchers at all levels.
 Covering more than 160 subjects areas, ProQuest Central is the largest aggregated database of periodical content.
 This award-winning online reference resource features a highly-respected, diversified mix of content including scholarly journals, trade publications, magazines, books, newspapers, reports and videos.

-Sage Journals Search interface to locate over 40 years worth the Sage Publishing titles.
+Sage Journals This link opens in a new window Search interface to locate over 40 years worth the Sage Publishing titles.
 Browse SAGE Articles by Topic or Browse SAGE Journals by Title.
 SAGE publishes more than 560 journals in Business, Humanities, Social Sciences, and Science, Technology and Medicine.

-Sage Research Methods SAGE Research Methods is the essential online resource for anyone doing research or learning how to do research.
+Sage Research Methods This link opens in a new window SAGE Research Methods is the essential online resource for anyone doing research or learning how to do research.
 With more than 800 books, reference works, journal articles, and videos from SAGEs world-renowned research methods list, SAGE Research Methods provides information on writing a research question, conducting a literature review, choosing a research method, collecting and analyzing data, and writing up the findings.
 SAGE Research Methods coverage spans the full range of research methods used in the social and behavioral sciences, plus a wide range of methods commonly used in science, technology, medicine, and the humanities.

-Silent Film Online Silent Film Online brings together films which represent the basis of modern cinematic technique and film theory.
+Silent Film Online This link opens in a new window Silent Film Online brings together films which represent the basis of modern cinematic technique and film theory.
 Carefully curated with ASPs Video Advisory Board, the database covers silent features, serials, and shorts from the 1890s to the 1930s.

-SpringerLINK Provides online, full-text access to Springer's journal and e-book titles, as well as titles from other publishers.
+SpringerLINK This link opens in a new window Provides online, full-text access to Springer's journal and e-book titles, as well as titles from other publishers.
 Subjects include: life sciences, chemical sciences, environmental sciences, geosciences, computer science, mathematics, medicine, physics & astronomy, engineering and economics.

-Wiley Online Library Dynamic online content service from John Wiley & Sons, Inc., delivering the full-text of over 300 leading scientific, technical, medical, and professional journals, plus major reference works and the full-text of select Wiley print books online.
+Wiley Online Library This link opens in a new window Dynamic online content service from John Wiley & Sons, Inc., delivering the full-text of over 300 leading scientific, technical, medical, and professional journals, plus major reference works and the full-text of select Wiley print books online.

 Use Full Text Finder to find a journal in our library databases: